Agarian/Cigar-Client/README.md

  - The client has relatively high performance.

 ### Additions to this client (with respect to CigarProject)
- - Show Cell Border: Shows a subtle dark border around a cell (from Agar.io).
+ - Show Cell Border: Shows a subtle dark border around the edge of a cell (from Agar.io).
  - Show Positon: Shows your position in a server's map.
  - Show Map Borders: Shows a line across the borders of a server's map.
  - Show Map Sectors: Shows sectors on a server's map.